 Contributors to the conference are invited to submit papers on these or broadly related topics.
 In addition, submissions are being solicited for a general session on research and a poster session, and participants are sought for a pedagogical session on online teaching.
 Persons interested in submitting papers should send an abstract of fewer than 150 words to email@example.com Persons interested in participating in the poster session or the panel on online teaching should submit a brief e-mail indicating their interest to the same address.

 The conference will be held at the Hilton Myrtle Beach Resort in Myrtle Beach, South Carolina, 10000 Beach Club Drive, Myrtle Beach, South Carolina 29572.
 Rooms are available at a special rate of $99 per night, plus resort fees, for Friday 2/15 and Saturday 2/16.
 Please notify the Hilton of your participation in the conference when booking reservations to qualify for the special rate (use the code SCS).
 Rooms must be reserved by January 23 to qualify for the special rate.
 Reservations may be made by calling (800) 876-0010, option 3, or online using the link below.
 A reception will be held at 6 PM Friday 2/15 in the hotel bar, with the conference sessions to follow on Saturday 2/16.
-A program will be posted on this website.
+A program is posted above on this website.
 Registration on site, Saturday 2/16, will take place between 8:30 and 9:00 AM, and costs $50, which includes conference attendance and a one-year membership in SCSA.